nelsonmp1254/ECE287-Maze-Game-Nelson-and-Hoffer/README.md

 				charCenterV <= 400;
 			end if;

 We originally wanted to shift it horizontally and vertically, but for a currently unknow reason we encounted a bug if we didn't enter the location with the right movement, causing the character to only move vertically OR horizontally and not both.
+Having the teleport only be vertical worked fine, fixing the issue.